jratzenboeck/jratzenboeck-blog/_posts/2018-02-08-git-tips-tricks.md

 `git config --global alias.st status`

 After executing this command we can say `git st` and the `status` command gets executed.
 Neat trick but does not impress you yet?
 I can understand that 4 characters less do not make an extreme difference here.
-However, where it got really interesting for me was the first time I saw a colleague typing `git sps` on this command line.
+However, where it got really interesting for me, was the first time I saw a colleague typing `git sps` on his command line.
 It's actually an alias for the following commonly used command combination.

 ```